-Janet L. Fisher is a partner based in the New York office.
+Janet L. Fisher is senior counsel based in the New York office.

 Ms. Fisher's practice focuses on corporate finance transactions and securities law matters, including public and private debt and equity offerings in the United States and elsewhere for domestic and foreign issuers, financings related to corporate restructurings and joint ventures.
 Ms. Fisher represents both corporate issuers and investment banks and has extensive experience in the regulation of investment companies and investment advisers, as well as the creation and operation of private equity funds in the United States and abroad.
 Ms. Fisher’s transactional work has included representation of the underwriters in connection with the privatizations of China Southern Airlines and Credit Lyonnais and the Central Bank of the Philippines in its inaugural Yankee bond offering.
 Recently, Ms. Fisher’s practice has focused on matters of corporate governance, and she regularly advises a number of Fortune 500 companies as to board structure and practices and other governance and compliance matters, including under the Sarbanes-Oxley Act.